angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 or 3.
 You can use this draw to replace a cantrip slot in any of the piles already explained.

-## 3. Playing Around/Through Permanent-Based Interaction
+## Playing Around / Through Permanent-Based Interaction

 ### Chalice of the Void